redpanda-data/connect/website/docs/guides/bloblang/about.md

 ## Error Handling

 Functions and methods can fail under certain circumstances, such as when they receive types they aren't able to act upon.
 These failures, when not caught, will cause the entire mapping to fail.
-However, the [method `catch`][methods.catch] can be used in order to return a value when a failure occurs instead:
+However, the [method `catch`][blobl.methods.catch] can be used in order to return a value when a failure occurs instead:

 ```coffee
 # Map an empty array to `foo` if the field `bar` is not a string.